Chances of getting into Brown University

 Admission data indicates that Brown regularly accepts students with ACT's of 31 and above.
 Successful applicants typically send ACT scores in the top 5 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 29 in some instances.
 Prospective students submitting an ACT composite of 33 or higher should be in the upper half of applicants - and students with a 35 and above have very competitive chances.
+The school ranks #1 in Rhode Island for highest average ACT composite score.
 Scoring well on the ACT is very important as 61 percent of applicants submit ACT scores to Brown University.

 |ACT Score||Competitiveness||Admission Chances|